sonnenfell/chromium-new-duplicate-tab-closer/PRIVACY.md

 ## 2. Data Usage

-The extension uses the standard Firefox WebExtensions `tabs` API **only** for the following, localized operations:
+The extension uses the standard WebExtensions `tabs` API **only** for the following, localized operations:

 1. Reading the URL of a newly created tab.
 2. Querying the URLs of other open tabs to check for a duplicate match.